 According to a study made by Gary Schwartz and Trudy van den Oosten, working from a database of 3,340 Dutch, Flemish, Italian and Spanish paintings, males comprise about 74% of the figures, women 19% and children 7%.
 Vermeer painted proportionately more women than his colleagues.
 However, unlike his colleagues, Vermeer represented no families, no children or no elderly people in his interiors.

 Some authors have creatively asserted that "women dominated the life of Vermeer" citing along with the choice of the motifs of women in his painting, a domineering mother-in-law, a household of daughters and at least one strong-willed maid.
-On the basis of the treatment of his subjects others have psychoanalyzed him as a "person who is afraid of women" or as a "distant father."
-However, it is far more likely that the unusual proportion of women and their manner of depiction reflect consciously elaborated artistic goals rather than psychological or personal motives.
-In more than one case, the known lives of some Dutch painters contrasts directly with their preferred subject matter.
+Based on the treatment of his figures, others have psychoanalyzed him as a "person who is afraid of women" or as a "distant father."
+However, it is far more likely that the unusual proportion of women and the manner in which they are depicted reflect consciously elaborated artistic goals rather than psychological or personal motives.
+In more than one case, the known lives of some Dutch painters contrast with their preferred subject matter.

-The art of Vermeer had a negligible influence on painters of his time and his name and work were almost entirely forgotten until the mid 19th century.
+The art of Vermeer had a negligible influence on painters of his time and his name and work were almost entirely forgotten until the mid-19th century.
 Although widely considered a "painter's painter" in art circles of the early 20th century, his work continued to inspire few artists.
-Curiously, his apparently uncomplicated painting was praised more than any other modern artist by the most extravagant artists of all times, Salvador Dalí.
+Curiously, his apparently uncomplicated painting was praised more than any other modern artist by one of the most extravagant artists of all times, Salvador Dalí.

 One of Dalí goals was to "rescue" modern painting.
 His figurative mode and obsessive extolling of the Old Masters not only incited fellow Surrealists against him in the 1930s, but also later situated him in a diametric opposition to the avant-garde's penchant towards abstraction.